winglang/wing/docs/04-reference/winglang-plugins.md

 ## Plugin Design

 A compiler plugin is a JavaScript file that exports multiple functions (called hooks).
-These hooks are called by the compiler at various points during compilation also referred to as stages.
+These hooks are called by the compiler at various points during compilation.

-At each stage the compiler plugin is provided with a context object that allows the plugin to hook into  the compilation process and apply customizations.
+Each hook is provided some context object that allows the plugin to hook into the compilation process and apply customizations.

-A single plugin can implement any number of stages.
-However, it is recommended to only implement the  stages that are needed.
+A single plugin can implement any number of hooks.
+However, it is recommended to only implement the hooks that are needed.

 ## Compilation Hooks